Census 2016: Western provinces’ populations are the fastest-growing in Canada

-The balance of power in the Canadian federation tilts ever westward, as the latest census results show the Prairie region and British Columbia leading the country in growth.
+Canada’s population growth is shifting ever westward, as the latest census results show the Prairie region and British Columbia leading the country in growth.

-For the first time since Confederation, the three Prairie provinces all rank at the top of provincial growth charts, nosing out a slowing Ontario.
+For the first time since Confederation the three Prairie provinces all rank at the top of provincial growth charts, nosing out a slowing Ontario.
 British Columbia, in fourth place, also grew at a rate higher than the national average.
 Nearly one in three residents now live in Western Canada, the highest share ever recorded.

-Statistics Canada enumerated a total of 35,151,728 people living in Canada on the day of the census, May 10, 2016.
-Over the five years since the previous census the population grew at a rate of about 1.0 per cent a year, or 5.0 per cent overall, for a total of 1.7 million additional residents since 2011.
+Statistics Canada counted a total of 35,151,728 people living in Canada on the day of the census, May 10, 2016.
+Over the five years since the previous census the population grew at a rate of about one percentage point a year, or 5 per cent overall, for a total of 1.7 million additional residents since 2011.

 Population change in Canada’s populated